ysonggit/ysonggit.github.io/index.md

 ## Udacity Self-Driving Car Nanodegree Projects

 My research and technical strength are in the motion planning area.
 However, I never want to stop expanding my skills of the autonomous driving.
 I deepen my knowledge of neural networks by completing the [Deep Learning Specialization on Coursera](https://www.coursera.org/account/accomplishments/specialization/certificate/B72MXW7QHYAP).
-Morever, I refresh my theory and hands-on development experience of the autonomous driving by working on the coding projects of the [Udacity Self-Driving Car Nanodegree](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).
+Moreover, I refresh my theory and hands-on development experience of the autonomous driving by working on the coding projects of the [Udacity Self-Driving Car Nanodegree](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

 The projects cover the topics of perception, deep learning, localization, motion planning and control systems.